tytydraco/yessleep/out/Whatever_was_in_that_forest_Is_online_now.md

 “Yeah.”
 She showed me her phone.
 A wall of unread messages:

+“Wish I had legs like everyone else.”
+“Give me legs.”
+“Hurts without them.
+One’s already quiet, but the other still screams.”
+“So hard without legs.
+Soon it'll reach the stomach.”
+“YOU WHORE WHORE WHORE WHORE” “Don't feed them legs.”

 Dozens more.
 Just as messed up.

 I went pale.
 Changed the subject.
 Next day I managed to recover my email—had a phone number linked.
 Inbox was spammed with gibberish, unreadable characters.
 No converter helped.
 Scrolled through pages of that garbage, then finally saw a normal email.

 From a forum admin:

+“Your account has been permanently banned for posting content involving extreme violence and gore.”

 I emailed them explaining it was a hack, asked for examples of what got posted.
 No reply.

 Made a burner account and asked around.
 One guy replied:

+“Yeah, you dumped some sick shit in the off-topic thread.
+Looked like a room full of guts and shit, knee-deep.
+Some sludge thing in the middle with just eyes left.
+And another pic, like a view of the sky from a grave.
+You also wrote some rambling stuff.
+All about... legs?”

 That same day my girlfriend was hospitalized.
 She fell down the stairs.